 In addition to the three Prime Areas there are four Specific Areas:-

 Children are helped to understand that written symbols carry meaning, to be aware of the purposes of writing and when they are ready, to use drawn and written symbols for themselves.
-Our well stocked library and book corner, together the children’s “All about me” books give every child the opportunity and encouragement to become familiar with books, able to handle them and aware of their uses, both for reference and as a source of stories and pictures.
+Our well stocked library and book corner, together with story sharing, give every child the opportunity and encouragement to become familiar with books, able to handle them and aware of their uses, both for reference and as a source of stories and pictures.

 By means of adult supported practical experience and thoughtful play equipment, children become familiar with sorting, matching, ordering, sequencing, counting activities and pattern making.
 As they use their developing understanding to solve practical problems, children are assisted to learn and use the vocabulary of mathematics, identifying objects by shape, pattern, position, size, volume and number.
 Songs, games and picture books help children become aware of number sequences and when they are ready to use simple mathematical operations such as adding and taking away and to explore real-life problems.